-The Connecticut Community College Nursing Program (CT-CCNP) is a four-semester, associate degree program offered at six Connecticut Community Colleges.
-Graduates are awarded an Associate in Science Degree in Nursing and are eligible to take the National Council Licensing Exam for Registered Nurses (NCLEX-RN).
+A four-semester, associate degree program offered at six community colleges.
+Graduates earn an Associate in Science degree in Nursing and are eligible to take the National Council Licensing Exam for Registered Nurses (NCLEX-RN).

 About the Program

 The CT-CCNP is a four-semester, 68-credit program which awards an Associate in Science Degree.
 Graduates are eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) and can apply for licensure through the Connecticut Department of Public Health.